sean-otoole/small_projects/README.md

-# photo_organization
+# Current contents
-Code written to organize family photos.
+rename_photos.py, written to rename family photos by date and time for organizational purposes